szunami/blog-1/2016-11-14-how-computers-work.html.md

 ## General Knowledge

-I will strive to avoid using jargon and technical information as though they are common words and knowledge, but I can’t avoid them completely.
-I will strive to explain things as best I can.
+One of the hazards of specialization is that jargon and technical information become common knowledge to me, so I lose track of what is or isn’t actually common knowledge.
+I will strive to avoid using such terms carelessly, and to clearly define all the necessary terms when they are first encountered.
 Since I have yet to set up a commenting system on this site, feel free to write me by email or any other means with questions or followups of any kind.

 Without further ado, let’s begin.